Arkmere/FDMS/STATE.md

 if soft-deleted → Deleted Strips only, excluded from ordinary operational reporting if purged → nowhere

-Historical lifecycle/audit data may still be retained, but it must not override current-state operational views.
+Historical lifecycle/audit data may still be retained, but must not override current-state operational views.

 5.2 History information architecture